lowRISC/opentitan/hw/ip/spi_host/doc/dv/index.md

 ---
-title: "SPI_HOST DV Plan"
+title: "SPI_HOST DV Document"
 ---

 ## Goals
 * **DV**
   * Verify all SPI_HOST IP features by running dynamic simulations with a SV/UVM based testbench
-  * Develop and run tests that exercise all testpoint in the [DV plan](#testplan) below towards closing code and functional coverage on the IP and all of its sub-modules
+  * Develop and run tests that exercise all testpoints in the [testplan](#testplan) below towards closing code and functional coverage on the IP and all of its sub-modules
 * **FPV**
   * Verify TileLink device protocol compliance with an SVA based testbench